muratk5n/thirdwave/en/README.md

 ---

-A lot of good news coming out of Europe these days..
+Solid action out of Europe - it is welcome

 Bloomberg: "Apple to Allow Outside App Stores in Overhaul Spurred by EU Laws"